By Hank Hanegraaff

-Roman Catholicism teaches that believers incur debts that must inevitably be discharged in Purgatory “before the gates of heaven can be opened.”
-While Purgatory is not equivalent to a second chance for unbelievers, it is nonetheless decidedly unbiblical.
+Roman Catholicism teaches that believers incur debts that must inevitably be satisfied in purgatory “before the gates of heaven can be opened.”
+While purgatory is not equivalent to a second chance for unbelievers, it is nonetheless decidedly unbiblical.

-First, the doctrine of Purgatory undermines the sufficiency of Christ’s atonement on the cross.
-Scripture declares that Christ through “one sacrifice . . . has made perfect forever those who are being made holy” (Hebrews 10:14; see also Hebrews 1:3).
-Thus, we can rest assured that Christ received in his own body all the punishment we deserved, absolutely satisfying the justice of God on our behalf (Romans 3:25–26; 2 Corinthians 5:19, 21; 1 Peter 3:18; 1 John 2:2).
+First, the doctrine of purgatory undermines the sufficiency of Christ’s atonement on the cross.
+Scripture declares that Christ, through “one sacrifice . . . has made perfect forever those who are being made holy” (Hebrews 10:14; see also Hebrews 1:3).
+Thus, we can rest assured that Christ received in His own body all the punishment we deserved, “For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him” (2 Corinthians 5:21 nkjv; see also Isaiah 53:4–6; 1 Peter 2:24; 3:18; 1 John 2:2).
 When Jesus cried out from the cross, “It is finished!”
-(John 19:30) he was in effect saying, “The debt has been paid in full.”
+(John 19:30), He was in effect saying, “The debt has been paid in full.”

-By one sacrifice he has made perfect forever those who are being made holy.
+By one offering [Jesus] has perfected forever those who are being sanctified.

 Hebrews 10:14 NKJV

 ***Note the preceding text is adapted from a new Revised and Updated version of The Complete Bible Answer Book that is forthcoming in Fall 2023.
 When available for pre-order we will update this page with corresponding information.
 Until then you can still purchase or receive for your partnering gift the current version by clicking here for purchase or here for partnering gift. ***